 Final Thoughts on Hikers’ Rash and Management

 There are many ways to manage what is known as hikers’ rash, and the best way will depend on your circumstances.
-However, remember to take care before and after you notice any issues to help prevent them from becoming worse.
+However, remember to take care before and after noticing any issues to help prevent them from worsening.

-As always, if you have any questions, drop them below in the comments or feel free to email me, and I’ll get back to you as soon as possible.
-Until next time happy hiking!
+As always, if you have any questions, drop them below in the comments or email me, and I’ll get back to you as soon as possible.
+Until next time, happy hiking!